Van Tuyl: 1706-1899

-1900-Present
+1900–present

 Van Tuyl family history in the 20th century mirrors the national histories of the United States, Canada, and the Netherlands.
 During the first half of the 20th century, families moved from farming into business, trades and education.
 The economic depression of the 1930s caused hardship on both sides of the Atlantic.
 But it was the Dutch branch of the family that suffered the most during World War II, with the village of Gameren enduring German occupation, Allied air strikes, and the wanton destruction of the village church and windmill by Germans fleeing at war's end.

 The post WWII years saw the Van Tuyl family lifted to unprecedented levels of prosperity in the Netherlands and North America.
 Marshall Plan aid jumpstarted the rebuilding and social reform of the Netherlands, now one of Europe's most prosperous nations.
 The Van Tuyl families of Gameren parlayed their agricultural expertise into international businesses providing fruits, vegetables and flowers to the world, many of them grown in climate-controlled greenhouses.
 Gameren became an entrepôt for frozen potato products, thanks to the system of international highways and Van Tuyl entrepreneurship.
 Publisher Jan van Tuyl fought for—and won—the right for Dutch booksellers to mass market their products in non-traditional channels.
 Van Tuyls entered the professions, business, the arts and the academy in record numbers.
 And for the first time in 300 years, a few Van Tuyls emigrated from the Netherlands to North America.
 Entering the 21st century, the Dutch descendants of Heer Ghijsbrecht van Tuyl are enjoying the benefits of a land no longer ravaged by war and flood.

 The Van Tuyls in the United States have also enjoyed an upward trend of societal well-being following World War II (in which many of them served, both in and out of uniform).
 Like their Dutch cousins, Van Tuyls have been successful in agriculture and businesses both large and small.
 Following in the early 20th century footsteps of George Van Tuyl (Business Mathematics), Francis M. Van Tuyl (Oil Geology), and Marian Van Tuyl (Dance Choreography), Van Tuyls now pursue many of the same professions as their Dutch relatives: science, engineering, medicine, education, religion, authorship, academics and the arts.

 Van Tuyls also migrated to the Dutch possessions in the Caribbean.
 In 1970 Miss Honduras was Francis Irene Van Tuyl in the Miss Universe contest; in 1971 Doris van Tuyl was Miss Honduras in the Miss International contest; and in 1972, she was again Miss Honduras, this time in the Miss World contest.